ynbh/walker/README.md

 ### Head requests

 To save on bytes, `walker` performs `HEAD` requests instead of `GET` requests.
-However, some websites might deny responding to this method, which could lead to false positives.
+However, some websites might deny responding to this method, which could lead to false negatives.
 In these cases, `walker` will show an error like `405 Method Not Allowed`.

 ## Examples